IntolerableOne/CopyToChatGPT/README.md

 Credits go to OpenAI.
-I don't know Pythong.
+I don't know Python.

 1. Select a project/target folder.
 2. Select relevant files from within that folder or subfolders.